We have answered here some of the questions most frequently asked about STARFISH courses for Young People.

 Q - Is there a waiting list to go on a course?

-A - We run two courses a year (during the Easter and Summer School holidays) so there may be a wait.
+A - We run at least one course a year, so there may be a wait.
 BUT DO REMEMBER AS WE ONLY HAVE SMALL NUMBERS ON EACH COURSE THOSE PLACES FILL FAST.

 Q - How do I contact The Starfish Project?